BCWResearch/arkhia-playground/README.md

 # arkhia-playground
-A set of internal handy code snippets to share with us and our close clients
+- A set of internal handy code snippets and integration tests to sanity check the set of APIS from Hedera/Arkhia.

 ## Index